dulldusk/phpfm/README.md

 All dependencies are contained within the script itself, so it can work normally on offline environments.

 Online Demo: https://phpfm-demo.000webhostapp.com
 This public demo installation serves to show any skeptic, that phpFileManager is harmless, if the webserver is properly configured.
-Feel free to mess around, the demo reset itself automatically every 30 min.
+Feel free to mess around, the demo will reset itself automatically every 30 min.

 ## Features:
 - directory tree, with ajax loading